architecture/network

 SubNodeMutationConfig

-Mutation keep-gates option surface used by sub-node removal logic.
+Mutation keep-gates option surface used by sub-node removal logic and gate reassignment.

 TargetLayerPeerContext